khooper5/Assignment-Django-Tutorial-part-1/studybud/README.md

-All of my studydu file that I did for part 1 of the django assignment.
+All of my studybud file that I did for part 1 of the django assignment.
+I tried to upload the env file that was created i the begining but the files were too large and would not let me upload them, but everything else that I actually coded in is in here.